xlDownxl/SyntheticImageClassifier/README.md

   - Horizontal and vertical flipping.
   - Measured the mean and variance of the Fourier features to normalize them before inputting into the network.

 I trained the model for up to 10 epochs on a V100 GPU and evaluated it after each epoch on the test set.
 After training, I chose the model with the best test accuracy across all datasets, which happened in epoch 9.
-The model is uploaded to [Google Drive](https://drive.google.com/file/d/1-FT_3HiMtzy6vQDHPgumaEg36VrX5-5A/view?usp=sharing) and the training log, keyword parameters and visualizations of correctly and wrongly classified images can be found in the models/ folder.
+The trained model, the training log, keyword parameters and visualizations of correctly and wrongly classified images can be found in the models/ folder.

 ### Results